wookienz/vHackAPI-Python/README.md

 - it's the number 1 bot for vHackXT
 - detected if you are blocked on the api vHackXT and waiting (~5 Minutes)
 - Auto update Botnet
-- Chat resolve cluster name (execute : python chat.py in linux and just run chat.exe for windows)
-(Windows no support all charset in the chat :( )

 The app is dev mode.
 Logging via vhack.log.